Blogs Blogs

 DSO: A Key Metric for Financial Insights

 Drawing on my experience leading a collections function during the 2008 / 9 financial crisis, I emphasise the importance of having a clear goal and a focused strategy (to achieve that goal).
-And DSO is a brilliant tangible metric to start with.
+DSO, as a utility metric, is a strong and tangible starting point.
+For the uninitiated, DSO represents the average number of days an enterprise takes to collect payment after a sale.
+This is measured from the date of invoice to the date of payment.
+It’s a great indicator of an organisation’s financial health and stability, and understanding and actively managing utility collection is essential for several reasons.

 For the uninitiated, DSO represents the average number of days an enterprise takes to collect payment after a sale.
 This is measured from the date of invoice to the date of payment.
 It’s a great indicator of an organisation’s financial health and stability, and understanding and actively managing this metric is essential for several reasons.